evgeni-nabokov/maxb-rs/README.md

-# maxb-rs
-Max B's preparation course
+Code for Max B's course of algorithms, data structures and preparation for a coding interview.